Zu Ti: Subduing Zhang Ping and Fan Ya

-Zu Ti's first adversaries in his northern expedition were the refugees-turned-warlords, Zhang Ping (張平) and Fan Ya (樊雅), who had set up their fortresses in the princely fief of Qiao.
-The two men recently submitted to Jin, so in 317, Zu Ti camped at Luzhou and had his Army Advisor Yin Ai (殷乂) pay them visits.
-However, unbeknownst to Zu, Yin Ai offended Zhang Ping during his visit to the point that Zhang had Yin executed.
+Zu Ti's first adversaries in his northern expedition were the manor lords, Zhang Ping (張平) and Fan Ya (樊雅), who had set up their fortresses in the Qiao princely fief.
+Previously, in 316, Zhang and Fan had raised their troops in Yu province to assist the Inspector of Yan province, Liu Yan against the Han-Zhao general, Shi Le.
+Liu, through his own assent, appointed Zhang as the Inspector of Yu and Fan as the Administrator of Qiao.

+In 317, Zu Ti camped at Luzhou and had his Army Advisor Yin Ai (殷乂) pay them visits.
+Unbeknownst to Zu, Yin Ai accused Zhang of treasonous behaviour, which led to Zhang executing him.
 Both Zhang and Zu Ti rallied their troops against each other soon after.
 Initially, Zu was unable to break through Zhang's defenses, so he instead plotted to have one of Zhang's generals, Xie Fu (謝浮), turn against him.
 His ploy succeeded, resulting in Xie Fu assassinating Zhang Ping and surrendering with the rest of Zhang's army.
 However, Zu Ti was running low on supplies, and he later moved to Taiqiu County (太丘; in present day Yongcheng, Henan).

 Parts of Qiao were still controlled by Fan Ya, who was startled by Zu Ti's recent actions.
 He led his troops to launch a night attack on Zu Ti's camp.
 Zu Ti's troops were caught by surprise, but Zu quickly regrouped them and turned away Fan Ya.
 Zu then attacked Fan but was caught in a stalemate, so he requested the Administrator of Chenliu, Chen Chuan (陳川), and the General of the Household of the South, Wang Han (王含) for reinforcements.
 Chen Chuan and Wang Han sent Li Tou (李頭) and Huan Xuan respectively to help Zu.
 Huan was a rather respected individual at the time, and knowing this, Zu decided to use him to negotiate peace with Fan Ya.
 Fan was convinced by Huan Xuan's reasoning and persuasion, so he agreed to surrender himself and Qiao to Zu Ti.

-Zu Ti's success in Qiao caught the attention of Han-Zhao's top general, Shi Le.
-Concerned, Le sent his nephew, Shi Hu, to capture Qiao.
+Zu Ti's success in Qiao caught the attention Shi Le, who at the time was expanding his influence in northeastern China.
+Concerned, he sent his nephew, Shi Hu, to capture Qiao.
 Wang Han dispatched Huan Xuan again to help Zu Ti, and together, they defeated and drove back Shi Hu.